lxgr-linux/pokete/wiki.md

 - Does not evolve
 ### Normal Poketes
 #### Choka
-A fucking dangerous and enormous snake pokete.
+A fucking dangerous and enormous snake Pokete.

 ```
  _______